andrewl94/PhotoBox/README.md

 ### :wrench: Installing

-Open CMD, go to the folder witch contain's the application code and run command :
+Run command :

 ```
 npm install
 ```

-After that, you need to create a config.json (./PhotoBox/config.json) file like that (you have to complete with your data) :
+After that, you need to create a config.json file (./PhotoBox/config.json) like that (you have to complete with your data) :

 ```
 {